liam-ilan/gpt-rs/README.md

 ## Train a Model from Scratch
 ### Tokenization
-The [`tinystories-10k`](https://huggingface.co/datasets/flpelerin/tinystories-10k) dataset is included in this repository under `./stories.parquet`.
+The [`tinystories-10k`](https://huggingface.co/datasets/flpelerin/tinystories-10k) dataset is included in this repository under [`./stories.parquet`](./stories.parquet).
 Any `.parquet` file, who's first column contains the text entries to train on, can be used.

-Start by tokenizing the `stories.parquet` dataset.
+Start by tokenizing the `stories.parquet` dataset,
 ```sh
 cargo run --release -- --seed 1234 tokenize \
 --data-parquet stories.parquet \